The Magic of Information Flow: Shifting Stress in Speech and Writing

 Subject ⟹ Verb ⟹ Object

 Topic-Stress ⟹ Focus-Stress

-In canonical sentences, the focus tends to be a predicate element: an object (verb complement), subject complement, object complement, or adverbial.
+In canonical sentences, the focus tends to be a predicate element: an object (verb complement), subject complement, object complement, adverbial, or adverbial complement.

 In English, the focus-stress thus occurs post-verbally and falls on the last stressed word within a sentence: